So this is 45!!

 I literally choose to live in a bubble of “Unicorns & Rainbows”.

 Hence the title of this post.
 I have not watched TV for the past year now, especially not the news, and have decided I’m just going to be happy!
 Happiness looks different for everyone depending on what stage of life you are in.
 For me, at this time it is all about simplifying and getting back to the basics.
 I’ve been listening to this book by Marie Kondo The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 The plan is to purge and organize over the next six months which is how long she says it will take.
-I’m also trying to cook at home more since the majority of our credit card bill goes towards eating out.
-In the next few years, we plan to downsize as well since Willow House, which we remodeled back in 2015, is just too big at this point.
+I’m also trying to cook at home more since the majority of our credit card bill goes toward eating out.
+In the next few years, we plan to downsize as well since Willow House, which we remodeled back in 2005, is just too big at this point.
 My son moved out pretty much after college and my daughter is off to college next year so we really are wanting to go back to the beginning when we had our simple three-bedroom, 1000 square foot house with a finished basement.

 That said here is what the Unicorns & Rainbows section of the blog is about: